tl-its-umich-edu/my-learning-analytics/README.md

 ### Prerequisites
 1. **Install [Docker](https://www.docker.com/)**.
 1. **Install [Git](https://git-scm.com/downloads)**.
-1. Create a new `.env` file and copy the values from `sample.env`, which has the suggested default environment variable settings.
-1. Create a new `env.json` file under the `config` folder and copy the values from `env_sample.json`, which contains most of the suggested defaults for the application.

 ### Installation & Setup
 1. Clone this repo. `git clone https://github.com/tl-its-umich-edu/my-learning-analytics.git`
 1. Then cd into the repo. `cd my-learning-analytics`
+1. Create a directory in your home directory called "mylasecrets". `mkdir ~/mylasecrets`.
+This directory is mapped by docker-compose.yml into the container as /secrets/
+1. Copy the config/env_sample.json into mylasecrets as env.json. `cp config/env_sample.json ~/mylasecrets/env.json`
+1. Examine this `env.json` file, you may need to change some of the configuration in it now or later.
+There are comments to help the configuration.
+1. Create a new `.env` file and copy the values from `.env.sample`, which has the suggested default environment variable settings.
+1. Examine this `.env` file.
+It mostly just has the MySQL information as well as locations of the environment files.
 1. Start the Docker build process (this will take some time). `docker-compose up -d --build`
 1. Download the latest SQL file from this link: https://drive.google.com/drive/u/0/folders/1Pj7roNjRPGyumKKal8-h5E6ukUiXTDI9.
 1. Load database with data. `docker exec -i student_dashboard_mysql mysql -u student_dashboard_user --password=student_dashboard_pw student_dashboard < {name of sql file}`